ciscops/viptela-workshop/exercises/3-1/README.md

  ip address 169.1.1.1 255.255.255.255
 end
 ```

+>Note: to get the listing of the devices in your topology and their associated IP address, run `virl nodes` in the `viptela-workshop` directory.
 #### Step 2

 Step 1 simulates our "Out of process/band" changes on the network.
 This change needs to be reverted.
 So let's write a new playbook to apply the backup we collected from our previous lab to achieve this.